 Port of Call understands that choosing the right alcohol rehab centre for you, or your loved one, can be a daunting prospect.
 How do we know?
 Because we’ve been there.
 A fact that makes us uniquely qualified to offer you independent advice to find the right treatment option.

 When Gail, 43, from Macclesfield, was admitted to an alcohol rehab centre in Cheshire she was pleasantly surprised by the modern facilities, friendly and attentive staff, and the beautiful landscaped gardens.
 Best of all, the abstinence based 12-step treatment programme and specialist therapy sessions helped her to stop her drinking habit and achieve long-term recovery.

 Do you know the signs of alcohol dependence syndrome and what the long-term effects of alcohol can have on your body and your relationships?
-Port of Call gives you all the facts.
+Alcohol rehab experts Port of Call give you all the facts.